epikrobotiksoftware/turtlebot3/README.md

 ---

 **Installation:**
-- Before uploading the project file, we need to source the ros version we are working with to the terminal we are working with.
+- Before uploading the project file, we need to source the ros version we are working with to the terminal.

         source /opt/ros/$ROS_DISTRO/setup.bash